sjdv1982/seamless/sphinx/source/new-project.md

 #### Debugging with print statements

 Seamless transformations can be executed anywhere.
 Therefore, they do not print their stdout or stderr to any terminal.
-Also, stdout is ignored, and is are only captured when the transformation has finished.
+Stdout and stderr are only captured when the transformation has finished.

 For Python transformers, the transformation is aborted if an exception is raised. `Transformation.exception` will then contain the exception traceback and stderr.
 Else, stderr will be discarded.
 If you want to debug with print statements, you should raise an exception at the end.

-For bash/Docker transformers, if any launched process returns with a non-zero error code, the transformation is aborted. `Transformation.exception` will then contain the bash error message and stderr.
-Else, stderr will be discarded.
-If you want to debug with print statements, write to `/dev/stderr`, and exit with a non-zero exit code (`exit 1`).
+For bash/Docker transformers, if any launched process returns with a non-zero error code, the transformation is aborted. `Transformation.exception` will then contain the bash error message, stdout and stderr.
+Else, stdout/stderr will be discarded.
+Therefore, if you want to debug with print statements, exit with a non-zero exit code (`exit 1`).

+For compiled transformers (i.e. written in C/C++/Fortran/...), you should *not* do `exit(...)` with a non-zero exit code: this kills the transformation process immediately, including the machinery to capture stdout and stderr.
+Instead, make the main `int transform(...)` function return a non-zero value.

 #### Debugging sessions

-IDEs do not yet support Seamless transformers.
+Visual Studio Code and other IDEs do not yet support Seamless transformers.

+***Python transformers***

-***NOTE: As of Seamless 0.2, the section below does not work properly***
+***NOTE: As of Seamless 0.3, the section below does not work properly***

 To debug a Python transformer, you can use a slightly modified version of the pdb debugger.
 Add the following to your transformation code:
 ```python